penmasters/zabbix-book/docs/ch03-zabbix-proxies/proxy-basics.md

-# Proxy Installation
+# Proxy basics

-In this chapter we will cover the installation of our proxies.
+In this chapter we will cover the basic needs for our proxies.
 We won't pay attention to active or passive proxies yet this is something we cover later in the next chapters.